 Under-5 Mortality Rate (Deaths Per 1,000 Live Births) (2019): 4

 Note: “Under-5 mortality rate – Probability of dying between birth and exactly 5 years of age, expressed per 1,000 live births.

 “Infant mortality rate – Probability of dying between birth and exactly 1 year of age, expressed per 1,000 live births.

 “Neonatal mortality rate – Probability of dying during the first 28 days of life, expressed per 1,000 live births.”

-Source: OECD/European Observatory on Health Systems and Policies (2019), France: Country Health Profile 2019, State of Health in the EU, OECD Publishing, Paris/European Observatory on Health Systems and Policies, Brussels.
+Source: OECD/European Observatory on Health Systems and Policies (2021), France: Country Health Profile 2021, State of Health in the EU, OECD Publishing, Paris/European Observatory on Health Systems and Policies, Brussels.

-Health Systems Facts is a project of the Real Reporting Foundation.
-We provide reliable statistics and other data from authoritative sources regarding health systems in the US and several other nations.
+World Health Systems Facts is a project of the Real Reporting Foundation.
+We provide reliable statistics and other data from authoritative sources regarding health systems in the US and sixteen other nations.

 Page last updated August 11, 2023 by Doug McVay, Editor.